-The factors most directly affecting levels of students' literacy development over the past 50 years arise from the increased diversity within a school-entry cohort.
-In many American schools today, many students speak English as a second language.
-Many students also live in low-income communities.
-Presumably, policymakers are responding to the needs of these students-and others who are most in need of additional help-when they issue new mandates for changes in beginning reading texts.
-The question, then, is: How well do the textbooks produced in response to these mandates initiate students, especially those in low-income and culturally diverse communities, into school-based literacy?
+Without doubt, the factors most directly affecting levels of students' literacy development over the past 50 years arise from the increased diversity within a school-entry cohort.
+In many American schools today, a high percentage of students speak English as a second language.
+A high percentage of students also live in low-income communities.
+Presumably, policymakers are responding to the needs of these students-and others who are most in need of additional help when they issue new mandates for changes in beginning reading texts.
+The question, then, is: How well do the textbooks produced in response to these mandates initiate students, especially those from low-income and culturally diverse communities, into literacy?
 The lack of long-term data on first graders' performances complicates any efforts to correlate features of first-grade texts with student performance over time.
 However, the ECLS-K indicates how well kindergartners and first graders were performing at the end of the 1990s (Denton & West, 2002).
-The data in Table 3 indicate that almost a third (31%) of the entering kindergarten cohort knew letter names and beginning sounds.
-Another third knew letter names, while the final third could neither name letters nor identify beginning letter sounds, at least at the criterion level.
+The data in Table 3 indicate almost a third (31%) of the entering kindergarten cohort knew letter names and beginning sounds.
+Another third knew letter names, while the final third could name neither letters or identify beginning letter sounds, at least at the criterion level.

-There are also no data to indicate how students' initial status in kindergarten predicts later performance, but data on end-of-first-year reading performance show a robust relationship to grade-four reading (Juel, 1988).
-The distribution of fourth-graders' performances on the NAEP-33% (below-basic), 34% (basic), and 33% (proficient/advanced) (National Center for Education Statistics, 2009)-closely resembles kindergartners' performances on letter naming/beginning sound matching on school entry-33% (not attaining either), 36% (attaining letter naming), and 31% (attaining both letter naming and beginning sounds).
-The measure that represents the criterion task for first grade is reading connected texts.
-On this task, 52% of exiting first graders failed to reach this criterion.
+There also are no data to indicate how students' initial status in kindergarten predicts later status but data on end-of-first-year reading performance show a robust relationship to grade-four reading (Juel, 1988).
+The distribution on the NAEP at grade four-33% (below-basic), 34% (basic), and 33% (proficient/advanced) (National Center for Education Statistics, 2009)-closely resembles kindergartners' performances on letter naming/beginning sound matching on school entry-33% (not attaining either), 36% (attaining letter naming), and 31% (attaining both letter naming and beginning sounds).
+The measure that represents the criterion task for grade one is reading connected text.
+On this task, 52% of exiting first graders fail to reach criterion.
 Table 4 summarizes the features of the unique words on the connected-text reading task of the ECLS-K. These features can be compared to those of current texts.
-The text that 52% of exiting first graders could not read to criterion is at comparable levels to the instructional texts of first-grade entry-level text in 2000 and kindergarten exit-level text in 2008.
-If over half the students cannot read an entry-level first-grade text at the end of the year, a reasonable hypothesis is that approximately half the students in a cohort spend their first two years of reading instruction (kindergarten and first grade) with texts that are inaccessible.
+The text that 52% of exiting first graders could not read to criterion is at comparable levels to the instructional texts of grade-one entry level in 2000 and kindergarten exit level in 2008.

+If over half of the students cannot read the entry-level first-grade text at the end of the year, a reasonable hypothesis is that the approximately half of the students in a cohort spend their first two years of reading instruction (kindergarten and first grade) with texts that are inaccessible.
+Students in the basic group show varying degrees of success with the text.
+For well over half of a cohort, however, the texts that they were given at the beginning of first-grade (and now in kindergarten) are still unreadable at the end of grade one.